 There are several well-known companies that sell it, so it should be easy to find across the U.S. Braggs is a popular brand and is available at many mainstream grocery stores, sold in a plastic shaker container.
 Bob’s Red Mill and Red Star also package nooch in resealable bags and are available in some brick-and-mortar stores or on the brands’ websites.

-I buy my nutritional yeast from Whole Foods’ bulk bin section, refilling my 1-1/2 cup, airtight storage container every 6 weeks or so.
+I usually buy my nutritional yeast from Whole Foods’ bulk bin section (which is often the Red Star brand), refilling my 1-1/2 cup, airtight storage container every 6 weeks or so.